 Hotel El Pilon in Pozza di Fassa is a modern 3-star S hotel with traditional twists and beautifully appointed rooms for 2 - 4 persons all with private facilities.
 The hotel is run by the Cincelli family since 1983 and is a relaxing, high-quality setting for both adults and children, it is located a 10-minute walk from the ski slopes for the start of ski lessons and also to the heated ski lockers where your ski equipment is left overnight, or if those ski boots are giving you too much trouble you can hop on the private minibus.

 The Hotel is situated in the heart of the Dolomites in a very quiet, panoramic and sunny position, from where you can enjoy a wonderful view of the Sassolungo and Catinaccio mountains.
 It is perfectly located for all local facilities not to mention the picturesque, charming Italian village.

 Mealtimes are another highlight here.
 There’s a big continental buffet to kick things off, where you can take your pick from fresh breads, cereals and omelettes – or just grab a quick coffee and pastry if you can’t wait to hit the piste, at the end of a days skiing tuck into the tasty treats at the afternoon tea.
-In the evenings, there are four courses of fine dining to savour., with plenty of time at the end of a day skiing to spend in the hotel's private spa, which includes a spacious jacuzzi.
+In the evenings, there are four courses of fine dining to savour.

 The village of Pozza di Fassa and the smaller Pera Hamlet are nestled within the stunning surroundings of the Cima Undici and Cima Dodici mountain range, with breathtaking views of the striking Vajolet Towers.